Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 ### Flat Earth - Bible Verses [@ 4:33](https://www.youtube.com/watch?v=N4AtHLcU9_w#t=4m33s)

-It's not accurate to say "...bible tells you, several places, Isaiah 40:22, that the earth is a circle, a sphere".
+It's not accurate to say `...bible tells you, several places, Isaiah 40:22, that the earth is a circle, a sphere`.
 A sphere is never mentioned, and more verses imply flatness than roundness, and one verse is not 'several':

  - "Daniel 4:10-11.
 In Daniel, the king “saw a tree of great height at the centre of the earth...reaching with its top to the sky and visible to the earth's farthest bounds.”
 Only with a flat earth could tall tree be visible from “the earth's farthest bounds,” — this is impossible on a spherical earth.
    - Theological rebuttal: The strength of Daniel 4:10-11 as an argument for a flat Earth is considerably reduced by the fact that this part of the Book of Daniel recounts a dream experienced by the Persian king during a fit of madness.
 Thus, it does not necessarily refer to an actually existing tree or make any statements about real cosmology.
 This fact would seem to indicate that biblical literalists do not even know how to read the Bible properly.
 It also ignores that the New Testament claims that the Devil showed Jesus the entire world from the top of a mountain, which would not be possible on a spherical Earth:
  - Matthew 4:8: "Again, the devil taketh him up into an exceeding high mountain, and sheweth him all the kingdoms of the world"
  - Luke 4:5: "And the devil, taking him up into an high mountain, shewed unto him all the kingdoms of the world in a moment of time."
  - Isaiah 40:22: "He sits enthroned above the circle of the earth, and its people are like grasshoppers.
 He stretches out the heavens like a canopy, and spreads them out like a tent to live in."
-   - Indeed, this quote is used to prove that bible claims that the earth is spherical.
-Some scholars point out that Isaiah never uses the Modern Hebrew word for sphere Kadur anywhere[1].
+   - Indeed, this quote is used to prove that bible claims that the earth is spherical. **Some scholars point out that Isaiah never uses the Modern Hebrew word for sphere Kadur anywhere**[1].
 It is not clear whether this is relevant, seeing as the interpretation of the word Kadur in the bible is disputed[2]
  - Isaiah 11:12 "And he shall set up an ensign for the nations, and shall assemble the outcasts of Israel, and gather together the dispersed of Judah from the four corners of the earth."
  - Revelation 7:1 "And after these things I saw four angels standing on four corners of the earth, holding the four winds of the earth, that the wind should not blow on the earth, nor on the sea, nor on any tree."
 As with the Daniel quote, this cannot be taken literally; the events described in Revelation are a series of visions, rather than an accurate description of the world.
 Another interpretation of this verse is that four corners of the earth don't refer to literal four corners but to cardinal directions, which is further supported by the description of the four winds which are commonly referenced by their cardinal direction.